Apply online at www.ucas.com, the website for UCAS, the Universities and Colleges Admissions Service.

 Applications for deferred entry will be considered in the normal way, but for entry in 2015 the conditions of any offer must be met in the summer of 2014.

 Who to contact with queries

-If you have any queries about the application process, please contact the University of Southampton admissions office on +44 (0)23 8059 4732 or email firstname.lastname@example.org.
+If you have any queries about the application process, please visit the Admissions contact page.